carlk3/no-OS-FatFS-SD-SPI-RPi-Pico/README.md

 I don't know that there's much call for it.
 * It's possible to put more than one card on an SDIO bus, but there is currently no support in this library for it.
 * For SDIO, data lines D0 - D3 must be on consecutive GPIOs, with D0 being the lowest numbered GPIO.
+Furthermore, the CMD signal must be on GPIO D0 GPIO number - 2, modulo 32.
+(This can be changed in the PIO code.)
 * Wires should be kept short and direct.
 SPI operates at HF radio frequencies.

 ### Pull Up Resistors and other electrical considerations